Welcome!

 I like collaborations!
 Reach out if you've got a cool problem you'd like to chat about.

-In modern words, know the known knowns, known unknowns, and unknown unknowns.
-I feel like this is a good way to approach research, and life in general, and is particularly relevant to creating intelligent machines.
+In modern terms: know the known knowns, known unknowns, and unknown unknowns.
+I see this as a guiding principle for research and a crucial challenge in building truly intelligent machines.

-In my spare time, I enjoy playing and designing board games, reading science fiction, electronic music composition, and fencing.
-I find well designed games to be extremely elegant, and a great inspiration for research.
+In my spare time, I enjoy playing and designing board games, reading science fiction, electronic music composition, grand strategy games, fencing, and squash.
+I find well-designed games to be not only elegant but also a deep source of inspiration for research in planning and reasoning.

 Education